xta0/ARML/README.md

 # ARML

-This demo project demonstrates how to identify faces using Apple's new Vision,CoreML and ARKit APIs.The code is written in Objective-C .
+This project demonstrates how to identify faces using Apple's new Vision,CoreML and ARKit APIs.The code is written in Objective-C.

 ## Requirements

 - Xcode 9